 There’s also the battery compartment, which can be opened with a screwdriver.

 We’ll start with the Lithium-Ion battery, which has a run time of up to 120 minutes when fully charged.
 It has a relatively good charging time of 150 minutes.

 The charge to use ratio is 5:4, which is one of the best.
 This ratio matters because no one wants to wait for a unit to charge only to find that it provides a short operation time before needing to recharge.

-The battery power a motor which provides the suction needed to clean.
+The battery powers a motor which provides the suction needed to clean.
 Neato is tight-lipped about just exactly how powerful the D6 is but we estimate it to have around 2000 Pa of suction.

 All the suction in the world isn’t worth it without the right brushes.
 Luckily the Neato D6 uses two to ensure a thorough clean.
 The side brush sweeps debris and dirt into the suction path, where it passes to the dustbin.

 In addition the side brush, the unit uses a spiral combo brush, which runs along the front provide wider coverage than most robovacs.
 The combination of these two brushes, ensure that your surfaces are fully cleaned.